Skip to content

 Some users report that JobCopilot's hallucination protections are partial.
 It generally does not invent skills like LazyApply does, but it sometimes fills in fields with data that does not quite match the question being asked.
 On LinkedIn, the tool's automation speed has triggered restrictions for some users, though not as frequently as LazyApply.

-AI Applyd is $29/month vs JobCopilot's $39/month.
-Less money, more features.
-ATS scoring, resume tailoring, real screening answers, interview prep, resume builder, and full application tracking.
+AI Applyd is $39/month, same price as JobCopilot.
+But more features: ATS scoring, resume tailoring, real screening answers, interview prep, resume builder, and full application tracking.

 AI Applyd vs LoopCV